Skip to content

 HazardsLivestock, pedestrians and parked cars on the carriageway, sudden weather in the hills.

 Drive defensively, don’t rush, and treat the mountain passes with respect, particularly in rain or fog.
-Our 10-day Albania road trip itinerary is built around manageable daily distances for exactly this reason.
+Our Albania road trip itinerary is built around manageable daily distances for exactly this reason.
+The passes also have their own calendar - see best time to visit for when the high routes clear of snow.

 A winding two-lane road descending through misty Albanian hills, seen through a rain-spattered car window